Azerbaijan Airlines: Foundation and early years

 In November 1994, AZAL began a route to Dubai, which, along with Istanbul, was a key source of Western goods.
 It was soon also flying to Tehran, Tel Aviv, Saint Petersburg, London, and China.
 Service to several regional destinations was suspended in mid-1998, due to low margins and the need to repair three Yak-40 aircraft.
 With the exception of a few major cities, service to neighboring CIS countries was suspended in January 1999, due to debt.
 These routes were generally unprofitable as well, and were facing new competition from trains.
 According to the Trend News Agency, domestic flights accounted for only about 16 percent of AZAL's traffic in 1998.

 Azerbaijan's border dispute with Armenia over Nagorno-Karabakh had delayed financing for two new Boeing 757s from the U.S. Ex-Im Bank.
 The $66 million loan guarantee was the Ex-Im Bank's first transaction for Azerbaijan, according to Air Transport Intelligence.
-The financing also was guaranteed by the Azerbaijan government and the International Bank of Azerbaijan.
+The financing was also guaranteed by the Azerbaijan government and the International Bank of Azerbaijan.
 The United Kingdom's Export Credits Guarantee Department guaranteed financing for Rolls-Royce engines, utilized by both Boeing 757s.
-The first of the 757s was delivered in the fall of 2000.
-The planes offered the carrier unprecedented range, comfort, and efficiency on long-haul international routes.
-They also helped project a modern image to the world.
-The second Boeing 757 to be delivered arrived in December laden with medical supplies due to a recent earthquake in Azerbaijan.
-In January 2001, AZAL used one of the planes to begin operating a Paris-Baku route in collaboration with Air France.